 Sri Dharma Mittra has been serving students from all walks of life by disseminating classical Yogic disciplines for almost 50 years, first under his Guru beginning in 1967, and then through his own school since 1975.
 He has trained many students to teach yoga since the early 1980’s, and, in 1999, officially inaugurated a complete, accredited Eight Limbs of Yoga-based training program.
 The first group of teacher trainees was comprised of students who had studied with Sri Dharma for several years and were personally invited to participate by him.
 This special group led the way for hundreds of Dharma Yoga teachers to spread the teachings of Dharma Yoga to those in need everywhere.
 Today, Sri Dharma Mittra’s training programs are held in New York City multiple times each year.

 What are the deadlines?

 For both the DY LOAY 200 and 500-hour programs, it is recommended that you submit your materials as soon as possible as space is limited and applications are reviewed on a “first come, first serve” basis.
 The final deadline for submissions is 14 days before the first day of the actual training.
 All applications must be submitted with the application fee, required essay questions and a photograph in order for the applicant to be considered.
 The application should be filled out online.
-Once the application, application fee, essays and photograph have been received, you will be contacted regarding your required entrance interview which can be conducted in person, by phone or via SKYPE.
+Once the application, application fee, essays and photograph have been received, we will be in touch regarding your acceptance.
 A $2,000 reservation deposit is required upon acceptance into either program to secure a place.
 Tuition must be paid in full at least 45 days before the start of the program, otherwise the reservation is subject to cancellation.
 Tuition rates and published discounts are dependent upon how early they are fully paid in accordance with the published payment schedules.

 How do I qualify for the DY LOAY 200-hour Teacher Training?